Tag Archives: list

 Some would consider making a traditional cassoulet without duck confit is sacrilege, but a vegetarian cassoulet dish can be as tasty.
 I’m not a veggie, I love my meat, but either way you definitely have to enjoy it with a French wine.
 A Burgundy or Rhone Valley works.
 The classic for this dish is a Gigondas – a well-balanced, full body red from Southern Rhone.

-I for one have definitely said no to cooking some nights and gone with a straight-up chocolate and cheese dinner.
+I, for one, have occasionally resorted to the straight-up chocolate and cheese dinner.
 It’s incredibly liberating, not to mention satisfying.
-Taste-test the various dark chocolate options in your grocery and pop into your local cheese shop for some Stilton for good measure.
-You are sure to melt your mouth with this “side dish” of Port: Kopke Colheita 1997 Tawny – it’s a little pricey at $60 but worth every luscious sip.
+Taste-test the various dark chocolate options in your grocery and pop into your local cheese shop for a few samples of soft, hard and stinky.
+You are sure to melt your mouth with a side dish of Late Bottled Vintage Port.

-This is hard to do – creating a list of dishes with one wine choice for each.
+Creating a list of dishes with one wine choice for each can be a challenge.
 There are so many great wines to try.
 This is a barely-touching-the-surface starter list.
 Let me know what you’ve paired and tried.
 I’m always up for getting through some tough home work assignments.

 My WSET Fine Vintage Favourites